Raechil na Garnussil na Gallam

 I did not see it hit.
 By then I was casting my third rock.

 When we were leaving I saw that the priest had been hit in the head.
 I fear I may have killed him.
-I do not believe anyone knows it was me that did this.
+I do not believe anyone knows it was I that did this.

 The One True God Harnakos of course knows what I did.